-Further, the operational ease-of-use for photogrammetric surveying is much improved, and you don’t need special training to survey with a drone.
-(Depending on where you’re located, you just need to get certified by your country’s aviation authority.
-For the US, you need a Part 107 from the FAA.
-For Australia, you need to get an ARN from CASA.)
+If your work requires a bare earth survey on land cluttered with vegetation, you might have heard that lidar is the best option.
+But new advances in software have enabled drone photogrammetry to achieve the same results with more affordable equipment.Further, the operational ease of use for photogrammetric surveying is much improved, and you don’t need special training to survey with a drone.
+Depending on your location, you just need to get certified by your country’s aviation authority.
+In the US, you need a Part 107 from the FAA.
+In Australia, you need an ARN from CASA.

 What is lidar?

-How photogrammetric surveying differs from lidar
+How photogrammetry differs from lidar

-The main difference between these to surveying methods is, of course, how they capture their data.
-But many people are under the false impression that photogrammetric surveying can’t get good bare earth accuracy.
+The main difference between lidar and photogrammetry is, of course, how they capture their data.
+But many people are still under the false impression that photogrammetric surveying doesn’t yield absolute accuracy when it comes to bare earth.

 Debunking common lidar myths

-Lidar can see through vegetation.
+Lidar can see through vegetation

 False.
 Lidar isn’t the same as X-ray vision.
 Lidar penetrates the spaces between the foliage, trees, or other flora.
 It can map the ground covered with denser foliage, which is a point over photogrammetry.
 But note that should your site be extremely dense with vegetation, you might have to send a surveyor out to shoot a few points under the canopy.

-Lidar is the most accurate surveying solution.
+Lidar is the most accurate surveying solution

 Benefits of photogrammetry in surveying

-Lidar gives you a point cloud, but because photogrammetry is stitching photos together to create your model, you get the visual details of every feature on your site, taking abstraction out of the conversation.
+Lidar gives you a point cloud, but because photogrammetry stitches photos together to create your model, you get the visual details of every feature on your site, taking abstraction out of the conversation.

-For example, if you’re surveying a cliff face to evaluate the safety risk, it might be easy to see a broadly articulated tree on the model, but smaller flora can be hard to detect and easily mistaken for rock (as in the image below).
+For example, if you’re surveying a cliff face to evaluate the safety risk, it might be easy to see a broadly articulated tree on the model, but smaller flora can be hard to detect and easily mistaken for rocks (as in the image below).

 Affordability and lower replacement cost

-Lidar’s upfront cost also translates down the line.
+Lidar’s up-front cost also translates down the line.
 It’s more financially risky to put a five-figure drone into the air than a four-figure drone.

-And due to the specialty manufacturing and involved setup process, you likely won’t be back in the air immediately.
-With a DJI drone, you can pay for the repair package for a few hundred bucks and have a replacement drone on its way to you the day of.
+With a Propeller-recommended drone, you can often buy a repair package for a few hundred dollars and have a replacement drone on the way to you immediately.